-Our drug development programs are at various stages of development and the historical rate of failures for drug candidates is extremely high.
-In our most advanced program, we are in Phase III development with pimavanserin for the treatment of Parkinson's disease psychosis.
-We are currently conducting a number of studies in this program, including two Phase III pivotal trials, open-label safety extension trials and a range of supporting studies, including carcinogenicity studies, a QTc study, and drug-drug interaction studies.
-We anticipate completing certain of the studies in this program, including the first Phase III pivotal trial, over the next year.
-An unfavorable outcome in one or more of the studies in this program could be a major set-back for the program and for our company, generally.
-In particular, given the recent deterioration in the financial markets, an unfavorable outcome in one or more of these studies would likely require us to delay, reduce the scope of, or eliminate this program and could have a material adverse effect on our company and the value of our common stock.
+Our drug development programs are at various stages of development and the historical rate of failures for product candidates is extremely high.
+In fact, we recently had an unsuccessful Phase III trial with our product candidate, pimavanserin.
+We expect to start a new Phase III trial with pimavanserin for the treatment of PDP in the first half of 2010 and have announced plans with Biovail to pursue additional trials with pimavanserin for adjunctive therapy in schizophrenia and for ADP.
+An unfavorable outcome in one or more studies with pimavanserin would be a major set-back for the program, our collaboration with Biovail and for our company, generally.
+In particular, given the current conditions in the financial markets, an unfavorable outcome in one or more of these indications may require us to delay, reduce the scope of, or eliminate this program and could have a material adverse effect on our company and the value of our common stock.
+In addition, pursuant to an October 2009 amendment to our collaboration agreement with Biovail, if the new Phase III trial planned for pimavanserin in PDP does not meet its primary endpoint, then we would be obligated to reimburse Biovail 50% of the costs of such trial, which could be significant.
 We also have chronic pain and glaucoma clinical programs in collaboration with Allergan, which are in Phase II and Phase I development, respectively.